csepreghy/mobile-life-test/README.md

 ## Hey there!

-Welcome to my solution for the task given by MobileLife
+Welcome to my solution for the task given by MobileLife!

 To start the project you basically run:
 ```